Do you know the #1 reason ultrarunners drop out of a race?

 Ultrarunner Chris D. wrote in to ask “I’ve just started reading the new Feed Zone Portables book, and I’m wondering if there are particular recipes that Allen and Biju have found that work better for ultra distance runners.
 I’m looking for a good place to start adopting real food instead of gels.”

-It’s important for runners to choose their workout snacks carefully because:
+Why it’s important for runners to choose workout fuel carefully:

 - Running is bouncy, which makes it harder to get food into your mouth.

 - Once food is down the hatch, you want foods that will digest and absorb quickly instead of sloshing around in your stomach and gut.

 - Running dehydrates the body quickly through sweating and breathing and it’s harder for runners to carry a lot of water.

 Many runners turn to sports nutrition products because they’re easy to carry.
 But as Dr. Allen Lim explains in the introduction to Feed Zone Portables, highly processed energy products often overload the gut, which dehydrates runners even more, causing bloating and discomfort, lengthening digestion time, and sometimes sending runners for the nearest public restroom.
 (Or in the case of ultra runners, the nearest tree, boulder, or squirrel.)
 Runners are especially prone to gut distress for all the reasons above; running is bouncy and it’s difficult to carry enough water to wash down bars and gels.

 For example, to properly dilute a 100-calorie bar to the carb concentrations that most people can tolerate, a runner would need to wash it down with 20 ounces of water.